wzljerry/wzljerry.github.io/README.md

 In general, my research focuses on the system design, network optimization, and security protection of AI systems.
 If you are interested in my research, please directly email me.

 ### News
+- **10/2024**: Our work, Can We Trust the Similarity Measurement in Federated Learning?, was accepted by IEEE Transactions on Information Forensics & Security!
 - **02/2024**: I published an AI-powered tool, Anton, to help users generate personalized resumes.
 - **12/2023**: Our work, Resource Optimization for Blockchain-based Federated Learning in Mobile Edge Computing, was accepted by IEEE Internet of Things Journal!
 - **12/2023**: I passed my Ph.D. preliminary exam!